PostgREST/postgrest-docs/docs/examples/users.md

 ### Storing Users and Passwords

 We create a database schema especially for auth information.
-We'll also need the postgres extension [pgcrypto](http://www.postgresql.org/docs/current/static/pgcrypto.html).
+We'll also need the PostgreSQL extension [pgcrypto](http://www.postgresql.org/docs/current/static/pgcrypto.html).

 ```sql